MicrosoftDocs/power-automate-docs/articles/desktop-flows/inputs-outputs-desktop.md

       >[!TIP]
       >You can identify sensitive text inputs easily because they have a different icon from text inputs.

     - Use a previously defined output (see Outputs section).
-This is useful to pass information between different applications within the same UI flow.
+This is useful to pass information between different applications within the same Windows recorder (V1) flow.

     - Create a new text or sensitive text input as you are recording using the **New input** option.
 You will find it back in the **Set up input** step.